santacsj/symbolicloader64/README.md

 ## BASIC Version

-Pair this version with a cartridge that can recover BASIC programs after a reset or NEW (aka the `OLD` command).

-Copy and paste the content of `SYMLOADER` to VICE to get this version.

 ### Addresses
-Variable `M` (as memory) holds the address where the program is loaded to.
-Variable `O` (as origin), holds the start address for the PC which is used for address calculations.
-By default `O` equals `M`.
+Variable `O` (as origin) sets the address for the PC which is used for address calculations.
+Variable `M` (as memory) sets the address where the program is actually loaded to in memory.

 ### Syntax
 1. `;` marks the end of data
-2. `hex`, one single PETSCII character, can only be 0-9 or A-F
+2. `hex`, a single PETSCII character, can only be 0-9 or A-F
-3. `label`, one single PETSCII character
+3. `label`, a single PETSCII character
-4. `token`, fixed length, two characters, can be any of ...
+4. `token`, fixed two characters, can be any of ...
     - `[hex][hex]` stored as a byte
     - `@[label]` save the address of the next byte under 'label'
     - `?[label]` calculate and store a relative address between the current and the saved address